 The Huayllay National Sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water and glaciers.
 The rock forest is a major tourist attraction for both hiking and sightseeing as well as an international destination for rock climbers.

-The Huayllay National Sanctuary is a protected area located on the Bombón Plateau in Peru's central Andes (Pasco region) between 4,100 - 4,546 m (13,450 - 14,915 ft) above sea level.
-The sanctuary is noted for the large scenic rock formations of the rock forest of Huayllay and its native plants and animals.
+The Huayllay National Sanctuary is a Protected Natural Area located on the Bombón Plateau in Peru's central Andes (Pasco region).
+It is noted for its large scenic rock formations in the rock forest of Huayllay as well as for its native plants and animals.

-The sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water and glaciers.
-The rock forest is a major tourist attraction in Peru, for both hiking and sightseeing.
+Huayllay National Sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water and glaciers.
+The rock forest is a major tourist attraction in Peru for both hiking and sightseeing.
 It is also an international destination for rock climbers.

 The rock formations date to the beginning of the Cenozoic age.
 They were initially formed when volcanic activity deposited layers of hardened volcanic ash, or ignimbrite on the landscape, forming a plateau atop layers of sandstone, limestone, and conglomerate.
 Ignimbrite is a porous rock, so it is particularly vulnerable to erosion.